sinricpro/help-docs/pages/pass.md

 * No need to maintain the code or keep libraries upto date.
 We will do it for you.

-* Scalability, reliability, and security is managed by our experts.
+* Daily backups, scalability, security patches are managed by our experts.

 ### Why not: